Club Rules

 (e) Honorary Vice Presidents (of whom there may not be more than 5) shall be elected for life.

-(f) Elections shall be by postal ballot of the members of the Club, the result of which shall be opened, made known and displayed to members at the Annual General Meeting.
+(f) Elections shall be by digital and / or postal ballot of the members of the Club, the result of which shall be opened, made known and displayed to members at the Annual General Meeting.
 Members being nominated for a position on the Committee shall have been a member of the Club for the 3 years directly prior to the year of nomination.
 Nominations shall be made in writing to the Committee in such manner and at such time and the elections shall be carried out in such manner as the Committee may prescribe from time to time.
 In the event of a tie in the ballot for any position on the Committee the position will be resolved by the names of those involved being placed in a hat and drawn by the outgoing Chairman of the Committee at the AGM and witnessed by all those in attendance at the meeting.

 (g) A member may have their name put forward on the ballot for a position on the Committee as a member of the Committee as defined under Rule 6(c)v, Hon Secretary or Hon Treasurer.
 In the event of a member being elected to more than one position they shall immediately resign from whatever position they choose so that they may only hold one position on the Committee.